-COST Modest fees are charged for various clinical services, and a 20% discount is available for those whose only source of income is through government assistance.
-A fee sheet is provided in the application for clinical services.
+COST Modest fees are charged for various clinical services.
+Fee reductions are available upon submission of qualifying documentation of income for all members of a household.
+Please refer to the fee sheet provided in the application for clinical services.

 For further information or to initiate a referral, contact the clinic at (510) 885-3241 or email@example.com